chanshiyucx/blog/journal/004-interview-simulation.md

 The main steps are: DOM Construction (parsing HTML), CSSOM Construction (parsing CSS), combining them to form the Render Tree, Layout (calculating element positions/sizes), and finally Paint.
 To minimize render-blocking:
 1. Minimize Render-Blocking CSS: Use `<link rel='stylesheet' media='print'>` for non-critical CSS, or use Critical CSS inlining.
 2. Minimize Parser-Blocking JavaScript: Use the `defer` or `async` attributes on `<script>` tags. `defer` maintains execution order and executes after the DOM is loaded; `async` executes as soon as it's downloaded, without guaranteed order.

+### CSS Stacking Contexts

+> Explain the concept of CSS Stacking Contexts and how the `z-index` property interacts with them.

+A Stacking Context is a three-dimensional concept in the browser that dictates how elements overlap.
+It is created by properties like `position: relative/absolute/fixed/sticky` with a defined `z-index`, or by modern properties like `transform`, `filter`, or `opacity < 1`.
+Crucially, `z-index` only works within the same stacking context.
+If Element A has a higher `z-index` but is in a lower stacking context than Element B, Element B will always render on top.
+This is critical when dealing with modal overlays or sticky navigation bars, where they must be in a new, high-level stacking context to cover everything else.

+---

 ## General Expression